VermeilChan/FarmingTimer/README.md

 ## Overview

-FarmingTimer is a straightforward Hypixel Skyblock program designed to track your farming time.
+FarmingTimer app designed to track your farming time in Hypixel Skyblock.
 Its goal is to keep things simple, easy to use, and lightweight.

 ## Features